fronto/reading_guide/README.md

 Encryption is a huge topic so I will limit my discussion to what is important:

 * Understand the difference between symmetric cryptography and asymmetric cryptography.
 This is very important for securing computer network traffic using SSL/TLS.
-Once you have grasped the concepts it is worth reading about how the SSL/TLS handshake works, as it uses asymmetric encryption to exchange exchange a keys that are then used for symmetric encryption.
+Once you have grasped the concepts it is worth reading about how the SSL/TLS handshake works, as it uses asymmetric encryption to exchange exchange keys that are then used for symmetric encryption.

 * Understand how asymmetric cryptography can be used to transport encrypted information or digitally sign unencrypted information, in both cases using key-pairs, one of which is designated private and the other one public.